-The Committee is also responsible for other capital development projects outside the ordinary course of business, as delegated by the Board when necessary.
-All Shareholder-Directors and both Independent Directors sit on this Committee.
+The Committee is also responsible for other capital development project, and board when necessary.
+All boup Shareholder-Directors and both Independent Directors sit on this Committee.
 The CEO, CFO and General Counsel attend all meetings, and other ELT members are invited as required.
-The General Counsel acts as secretary.
+The General Counsel acts as secretary. de 2 ers ander